Gold Rush Kid

 Gold Rush Kid is the third studio album by English singer-songwriter George Ezra, released on 10 June 2022 by Columbia Records.
 The album was promoted by five singles: "Anyone for You (Tiger Lily)", "Green Green Grass", "Dance All Over Me" and "Sweetest Human Being Alive".
 "I Went Hunting" was released as a promotional single.
 It became his third consecutive number-one album in the UK.

+To promote the album, Ezra embarked on the Gold Rush Kid Tour, which commenced in London on 17th July, 2022.